Zinc is good for fighting colds and building bone

-Are you hearing more coughs and sneezes now than you did during the dead of winter?
+Do you hear more coughs and sneezing now than you did during the dead of winter?
 I’m not surprised, given that the change of season can up your chances of catching a cold.

 When I feel the sniffles coming on, I load up on zinc.
 It’s been shown to help to shorten the length of a cold when taken at high doses within 24 hours of exposure to a cold.

 This is yet another example of how everything you do for your bones is good for your body, as zinc is one of the key minerals for bone health.

 The latest research about zinc

 Researchers are constantly adding to the knowledge about the bone benefits of zinc.
 Most recently, a study in Iran (1) showed that postmenopausal women with osteopenia or osteoporosis had significantly lower than normal levels of dietary intake of zinc as well as calcium and magnesium.
 On the basis of their results and previously published studies, the researchers suggest “mineral supplementation especially with calcium, magnesium, zinc and perhaps copper may have beneficial effect on bone density in post-menopausal women with low bone density.”